macuriels/portfolio/content/project/social-media-mental-health/index.md

 This is a repurposed analysis of a final project made for graduate-level Data Science class.

 {{% callout note %}}
-TL;DR
+**TL;DR**
 - This project aims to explore the relationship between mental disorders and social media by looking at several country-level indicators, such as mental disorder prevalence, minutes spent on social media, and Gross Domestic Product.
-- To do so, this project downloads and cleans data provided by the Institute for Health Metrics and Evaluation, the World Bank, and the Global Web Index.
+- To do so, this project downloads, cleans and analyzes data provided by the Institute for Health Metrics and Evaluation, the World Bank, and the Global Web Index using R and Tableau.
-- Once the data is ready, it is analyzed using R and Tableau.
-Even though the analysis reveals that more time on social media does not equate to greater mental health issues, there are several limitations, such as the quality of the data and the simplistic approach to this problem.
+- Even though the analysis reveals that more time on social media does not equate to greater mental health issues, there are several limitations, such as the quality of the data and the simplistic approach to this problem.
 A follow-up analysis could benefit from using more/better data and more sophisticated analytical techniques.
 {{% /callout %}}

 ---